$0 Your Child's Top 5 Education Rights Under NZ Law

 Who This Is NOT For

-• Parents already in active Human Rights Commission or Tribunal proceedings — you need Aotearoa Disability Law or a specialist education lawyer at this stage
+• Parents already in active Human Rights Commission or Tribunal proceedings — check whether Aotearoa Disability Law or a specialist education lawyer can assist at this stage

 • Parents whose primary need is emotional support and connection with other families — Parent to Parent NZ and CCS Disability Action peer support are better fits